mwender/sellers-json/README.md

 ## Description ##

-For a detailed description of the sellers.json, please see (the technical specification)[https://iabtechlab.com/wp-content/uploads/2019/07/Sellers.json_Final.pdf] provided by (iab.
-Tech Lab)[https://iabtechlab.com/sellers-json/].
+For a detailed description of the sellers.json, please see [the technical specification](https://iabtechlab.com/wp-content/uploads/2019/07/Sellers.json_Final.pdf) provided by [iab.
+Tech Lab](https://iabtechlab.com/sellers-json/).

 ## Changelog ##